 Why Might You Replace or Repair a Catalytic Converter?

-Can I Drive With a Catalytic Converter Problem?
+Can You Drive a Car With a Catalytic Converter Problem?

 Early on, you may be able to drive with plugged parts.
 As you continue to notice some driving problems, though, the damage to the catalytic converter may well be getting worse and affecting your car’s engine.

-What Happens if I Don’t Replace My Catalytic Converter?
+What Happens if You Don’t Replace Your Catalytic Converter?

+If you’re experiencing any of the symptoms of a bad converter and your car is 10 or older, you may want to proactively have your catalytic converter checked out by an experienced mechanic.
 On average, this part lasts 10 years.
-This means that if you’re experiencing any of these symptoms and your car is approaching, at, or beyond this age, you may want to proactively have your catalytic converter checked out by an experienced mechanic.

-If paying for your catalytic converter costs out of pocket is no strain on your budget, then that can be a straightforward way of taking care of the expenses without having to pay any interest charges.
+If paying for a catalytic converter replacement with cash is no strain on your budget, then that can be a straightforward way of taking care of the expenses without having to pay any interest charges.

 It isn’t always practical to pay for your catalytic converter repair cost or replacement cost from cash in your savings or checking account.
 When that’s the situation, credit cards can be a convenient solution.
 You can pay over time and perhaps earn rewards.
-If the balance isn’t paid in full, though, interest charges will accrue.
+If the balance isn’t paid in full, though, interest charges may accrue.
+Some credit cards have an introductory 0% annual percentage rate, but average APRs can otherwise exceed 20%.

 Typical Cost of Other Common Car Repairs